Dudley Fishburn: Not-for-profit organisations

 Fishburn has a long connection with universities on both sides of the Atlantic.
 He was chairman of the Trustees of the Open University Foundation.
 He was the first Englishman to be elected to Harvard University's governing board, the Board of Overseers and served on the Council of Reading University and as a Trustee of the Foundation for Liver Research, which is affiliated to the University of London.
 He chaired the Visiting Committee of the Cambridge University Library.

 For 10 years he chaired the committee for the foremost private library and research system, that of Harvard University's schools and faculties.
 He won the Harvard Alumni award for this work.
 Fishburn served of the advisory board of the Centre for the Advanced Study of India at the University of Pennsylvania.

 Fishburn is currently Chairman of the Governors of Theale Green Academy, a school for 1,100 students in Theale, Berkshire, sponsored by Bradfield College.

 Dudley Fishburn has worked for heritage organisations.
 He is currently chairman of the Heritage of London Trust and chairs the Friends of the Silchester Archaeological Dig.
 For 10 years he was on the Executive Committee of the National Trust and was the National Trust's Treasurer.
 Fishburn recently retired as Deputy Chairman of the Peabody Housing Trust.
 He is an advisor to the Parasol Charitable Trust.

 Politics and journalism

 In the 1970s, Fishburn twice stood unsuccessfully for Parliament for the Isle of Wight.
 He was elected to the House of Commons, as the MP for Kensington, in a by-election in 1988 and re-elected in 1992.
 In 1997, he stepped down claiming "there were too many MPs" and has since campaigned for a reduction in the size of the House of Commons.

-In Parliament, he made his name campaigning for leasehold reform which led, after much resistance, to the Leasehold Reform Act.
-He was made "Radical of the Year" in 1990.
-Fishburn also brought to the Statute Book a private bill that permitted qualified nurses to write prescriptions, thus breaking the doctors’ monopoly.
+In Parliament, he campaigned for leasehold reform which led to the Leasehold Reform, Housing and Urban Development Act (1993).
+Fishburn also brought to the Statute Book a private bill to amend the Medicinal Products: Prescription by Nurses etc. Act (1992) to permit district nurses and health visitors to independently prescribe from a limited formulary, thus breaking the doctors’ monopoly.
 Fishburn served as Parliamentary Private Secretary to Sir Timothy Sainsbury in the Foreign and Commonwealth Office and the Department of Trade.